 License/Ratings: Commercial ASEL and AMEL, Instrument, CFI

 “Cheerio my good ole chap”!
 Philip joins us from London.
 He currently works at FedEx helping load cargo jets which he plans to fly someday.
 His background includes flying in the frigid tundra of North Dakota (where he attended UND) and Minnesota.
-He enjoys skateboarding, dogs and photography.
-When he is not giving world class instruction, Philip doubles as a world renowned Mexican food critic.
+He enjoys skateboarding, dogs, and photography.
 Whether it is soft field landings or soft shell tacos, Philip will give you his best input.

 Licenses/Ratings: Airframe & Powerplant, Private